0xadada/0xadada.github.io/docs/2003-01-01-hikikomori-otaku-japans-latest-outcasts.md

 migrant workers.
 If you want to be Japanese, you must look, speak, act, and most importantly be by-blood, Japanese.

-> "In short, while it is possible-though not particularly easy-for a foreigner
+> In short, while it is possible-though not particularly easy-for a foreigner
 > to acquire Japanese citizenship, it is not possible for an immigrant or the
 > children of immigrants to "become Japanese" the way such people can "become
 > American."
 The way you get to be Japanese is the same way you get to be Zulu